• Skip to primary navigation

 Learn how to use a pom-pom maker here.

-Finishing: Cinch together the top of the hat like shown below and fasten in loose ends throughout the crochet beanie with a yarn needle.
+Finishing: Cinch together the top of the hat as shown below, and fasten in loose ends throughout the crochet beanie with a yarn needle.

 Optional Finishing Touches: attach a yarn pom-pom using a Clover Pom Maker or a Faux Fur Pom for an added touch.